 Dark matter particles can penetrate all other forms of matter, which means that they may even be able to traverse right through our planet without losing any energy whatsoever.
 On the other hand, their impact with ordinary matter that Earth is comprised of may hamper them slightly, resulting in a loss of energy.

-We just don’t know, and that definitely doesn’t make it any easier looking for them, said Timon Emken, a PhD student at the Centre for Cosmology and Particle Physics Phenomonology (CP3) at the University of Southern Denmark.
+We just don’t know, and that definitely doesn’t make it any easier looking for them, said Timon Emken, a PhD student at the Center for Cosmology and Particle Physics Phenomonology (CP3) at the University of Southern Denmark.

 Where do the particles go?